karllessard/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 current client that is configured to compile in Java 7, for supporting older Android devices.
 We need to confirm with Android team if it is ok now to switch to Java 8 if the TF Java remains in the main repository.*

-### Tensor I/O Utilities
+### Tensor Utilities

-A new utility library (`org.tensorflow:tensorflow-utils`) will be distributed with the TensorFlow Java client that will include a series of interfaces and classes that improve read and write operations in a tensor data structure, normally represented as a multidimensional arrays.
+A new utility library (`org.tensorflow:tensorflow-utils`) to be distribute with the TensorFlow Java client will include a set of interfaces and classes that provide direct I/O access to the data buffer of a tensor in TensorFlow, normally represented as a multidimensional arrays.

-The <code><i>Type</i>Tensor</code> interfaces are the core of those utilities (should not to be confused with the existing `Tensor<>` class in TF Java, which is in fact just a symbolic handle to a tensor allocated by TensorFlow).
-For each tensor datatype supported in Java, a <code><i>Type</i>Tensor</code> interface variant is provided, allowing users to work with Java primitive types which tends to be less memory-consuming and provide better performances than their autoboxed equivalent.
+The <code><i>Type</i>Tensor</code> interfaces are the core of new framework and work in pair with the current `Tensor<>` class, which is just a symbolic handle to a tensor.
+For each tensor datatype supported in Java, a
+<code><i>Type</i>Tensor</code> interface variant is provided, allowing users to work with Java primitive types which
+tends to be less memory-consuming and provide better performances than their autoboxed equivalent.

 For readability, only the `Double` variant of this interface is shown below:
 ```java